 FAQ about “Baby, We’re home.
 Let’s sleep!”

 Okay, before I go into my personal thoughts on the course, let me answer a few questions about the course.
 I’ll also add some important details about the course towards the end of the post.
-If you already know you need this course, feel free to skip down there to learn how to get a discount on it!
+If you already know you need this course, feel free to skip down there!

 Who teaches the course?